blindsidenetworks/moodle-tinymce_recordrtc/README.txt

 php.ini file with the following values (recommended for a 2:00 time limit):
 - upload_max_filesize = 40M
 - post_max_size = 40M

+WARNING: Video filesize in Firefox will likely be twice that of Opera or Chrome, due to the writing library used by the browser for recording.
+Audio filesize should be similar across all browsers.